FIVE JEWELS OF WISDOM

 cleansed of selfishness and gradually transcended.
 Then, intellectual awareness

-is duly worked at, and finally, this too is also transcended.
+is duly cultivated, and finally, this too is transcended.
+The first four jewels

-The first four jewels of wisdom aid the transformation of emotional and
+of wisdom aid the transformation of emotional and social awareness.
+The fifth

-social awareness.
-The fifth jewel begins to expand consciousness by developing
+jewel begins to expand consciousness by developing intellectual awareness until

-Usually, this involves studying the teachings and cultivating a greater, more
+the teachings and cultivating a greater, more inclusive view of existence.
+This

-and other schools of thought.
-It is simply the accumulation of intellectual
+may include science, philosophy, psychology and other schools of thought.
+It is

-knowledge that expands consciousness to a certain point.
-Then, the limitation
+a certain point.
+Then, the limitation of intellectual knowledge is seen for

-of intellectual knowledge is seen for what it is, and it loses its attraction.
+what it is, and it loses its attraction.
+Once seen, the realm of knowledge loses

-awareness gradually becomes the source of revelations that the intellect can barely
+its importance.
+Now, intuitive awareness gradually becomes the source of

-define.
-Beyond intuitive awareness, one discovers the realm of spiritual
+one discovers the realm of spiritual awareness (nirvana), where the journey

-awareness (nirvana), where the journey begins anew on a higher turn of the
+begins anew on a higher turn of the upward spiral to the divinity that is the

-upward spiral to the divinity that is the source of all being.
+source of all being.

 This discourse can easily be read in an hour.
 However, to fully

-understanding of these jewels can they transform your state of being.
-No one can
+jewels can they transform your state of being.
+No one can do this for you.
+All

-do this for you.
-All one can do is inspire others towards their own
+one can do is inspire others towards their own understanding.
+For those who act

-understanding.
-For those who act on this inspiration, the path of awakening is
+on this inspiration, the path of awakening is theirs.

 From the writings, 'In the Spirit of Freedom' by dbm